JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/nn.md

     return X_train, y_train, X_test, y_test, classes
 end
 ```
+Then all the code so far, can be summarized in just three lines.
 ```@example nn
+file_name = joinpath("data", "iris.bson")
+@load file_name X y y_name

 X_train, y_train, X_test, y_test, classes = prepare_data(X, y)
 ```
+Writing function ```prepare_data``` as above has other advantages, we will get back to them in the exercises.

 ## Create the network